Lázně Libverda

 Lázně Libverda (Bad Liebwerda) is a spa municipality and village in Liberec District in the Liberec Region of the Czech Republic.
 It has about 500 inhabitants.
+The municipality is located in the Jizera Mountains, on the border with Poland.

 Etymology

-The original German name Liebenwerde is an abbreviation of "auf dem Lieben werde", which then meant "on a lovely island".
+The original German name Liebenwerde is an abbreviation of "auf dem Lieben werde", which then meant 'on a lovely island'.
 The Czech name Libverda was created by transcription.

 Geography

 Lázně Libverda is located about 16 km northeast of Liberec.
 It borders Poland in the east.

 Lázně Libverda lies in the Jizera Mountains.
 The highest peak in the municipality and in the whole mountain range is Smrk with 1124 m.
 Part of the Jizerskohorské bučiny National Nature Reserve is located in the southern part of the municipal territory.
-The creek Libverdský potok flows through the municipality.
+The stream Libverdský potok flows through the municipality.

 History

 The first written mention of Lázně Libverda is from 1381, when it was part of the Frýdlant estate.

 Spa

 The healing power of the local spring was first mentioned in 1601 in a report, which stated that the healing effects were known by pilgrims already at the end of the 14th century.
 In 1785, a new big spring was uncovered, and between 1786 and 1818, several other spring were uncovered.
 In 1952, the last two spa springs, Kyselka and Nový vrt, were drilled.